Sign him up! Ageless Vardy shows Arsenal the way forward with Aubameyang | Goal.com

 The four-year contract Vardy signed in August 2018, when aged 31, is proving to be a fine piece of business by Leicester.
 He has scored 39 goals in 71 matches in all competitions since putting pen to paper and has barely missed a match due to injury.

-For Arsenal, who are approaching decision time when it comes to Aubameyang, the Premier League winner must be viewed as a reason Arsenal should waste no time securing their own top scorer to a new contract.
+For Arsenal, who are approaching decision time when it comes to Aubameyang, the Premier League winner must be viewed as a reason why the Gunners should waste no time securing their own top scorer to a new contract.

 “I would like to see where Leicester would be today without Vardy in the last three years,” said Gunners head coach Mikel Arteta ahead of Tuesday night’s meeting at the Emirates.